Published/Last edited or updated: 21st June, 2020

-The first building, the Chaturamuk Pavilion, contains a memorial to King Rama IV and a variety of items used by him and his family, such as beds, chairs and tables.
-Next up, Phimanrathaya Pavilion is home to a large display of Buddha images, votive tablets and other relics.
-The Deputy Government Building features displays ranging from cannons to Chinese ceramics to wardrobes.
+The first building, Chaturamuk Pavilion, contains a memorial to King Rama IV and a variety of items used by him and his family, such as beds, chairs and tables.
+Next up, Phimanrathaya Pavilion features a display of Buddha images and votive tablets.
+Displays in the Deputy Government Building include old cannons, Chinese ceramics and centuries-old wardrobes.

-The museum is on U-Thong Road to the northeast of the island, just west of the immigration office and police station.
+Chantharakasem National Museum is located on Uthong Road in the northeast of the island, just west of the immigration office.

 Address: U-Thong Rd (northeast corner of the island), Ayutthaya

 T: (035) 251 586; (035) 252 795; F: (035) 251 586;